Official: Gunman kills 3, then self in rural Georgia town

 Brock did not provide the identities of the shooter or the victims.
 He said he did not know whether the gunman and the McDonald's worker knew each other.

-The Georgia Bureau of Investigation said in a statement only that there had been “multiple fatalities” at different crime scenes in the area.
-As the state's leading law enforcement agency, the GBI said the Moultrie Police Department requested its assistance, as is typical in major crimes in Georgia.
+The Georgia Bureau of Investigation said the Moultrie Police Department requested its assistance, as is typical in major crimes in Georgia.

 “We are working to learn more information and track down some additional witnesses,” GBI Special Agent in Charge Jamy Steinberg wrote in an email.

+Moultrie resident Tanner Strickland said he knew two of the slain women.

+"Both them were two of the most amazing people I've had the pleasure of being around," Strickland told WALB-TV.
+"They both light up any room that they walk into.
+Both of them really have hearts of gold."

-Sabrina Holweger, who works at an adjoining optometrist’s office, said she and a coworker arrived at work before 8 a.m. to find police swarming the McDonald’s and a woman's body gunned down and lying in a doorway of the restaurant.
+Sabrina Holweger, who works at an optometrist’s office next to the McDonald's, told the AP Thursday that she and a coworker arrived at work before 8 a.m. to find a woman's body gunned down and lying in a doorway of the restaurant, with police swarming around.

 “It was really just scary not knowing if they had shot themselves,” Holweger said.

-She said police blocked off a main street that runs in front of the McDonald’s in the city of 15,000 and told employees in her office that they would be questioned if they crossed the property line into the McDonald’s parking lot.
+She said police blocked off a main street that runs in front of the McDonald’s in the city of 15,000.

 Holweger said the woman who died at the restaurant was the early morning manager, and that the shooter had been an employee there.
 Holweger said it appeared that the man killed the woman when she unlocked the door to let him in for an early-morning shift.